Gay Friendly Sauna and Turkish Baths in Istanbul

 Historical Turkish Hammams in Istanbul

-Following hamams are not gay venues, but are recommended to people who wants to experience the atmosphere of a real historical & traditions Turkish bath.
+Following hamams are not gay venues, but are recommended to people who want to experience the atmosphere of a more luxurious historical Turkish bath.
+These historical bathhouses are mostly visited by tourists and their prices are much higher compared to the ones above, with prices of basic hammam packages starting from 60-70 Euro, usually including entrance, scrubbing and foam-massage.

 Website Galatasaray Hamam